HereMobilityDevelopers/Here-Mobility-SDK-iOS/README.md

 * * *

 <br />

 ## 3. Getting Started

 ### 3.1.
 Obtaining HERE Credentials for Your App

 To use the HERE Mobility SDK, you’ll need a unique app ID and app secret.
-To obtain these credentials, contact us at [mobility_developers@here.com](mailto:mobility_developers@here.com).
-Please include the following information in your email:
-* Full name* Phone* Application name* Bundle Identifier
+To obtain these, please go to our [website](https://developers.mobility.here.com/) and sign up for a developer account.

 ### 3.2.
 Adding the HERE Mobility SDK to your App